-The business of exploring for minerals and mining is highly speculative in nature and involves significant financial and other risks which even careful evaluation, experience and knowledge may not eliminate.
+The business of exploring for minerals and mining is highly, speculative in nature and involves significant financial and other risks which even careful evaluation, experience and knowledge June not eliminate.
 There is no certainty that expenditures made or to be made by the Company in exploring and developing mineral properties in which it has an interest will result in the discovery of commercially mineable deposits.
-Most exploration projects do not result in the discovery of commercially mineable deposit.
-While discovery of a mineral deposit may result in substantial rewards, few properties which are explored are ultimately developed into producing mines.
-Major expenses may be required to establish reserves by drilling and to construct mining and processing facilities at a site.
+Most exploration projects do not result in the discovery of commercially mineable deposits.
+Most exploration projects do not result in the discovery of commercially developed into producing mineral deposit June result in substantial rewards, few properties which are explored are ultimately developed into producing mines.
+Major expenses June be required to establish reserves by drilling and to construct mining and processing facilities at a site.
 There can be no guarantee that exploration programs carried out by the Company will result in the development of profitable mining operations.